-- Leave fallen leaves (and dead flowers): The leaves of native trees such as maples, oaks, cherry and Virginia creeper enrich the soil as they decompose, helping support a living network of micro-organisms.
-Dried flowers and grass stalks are natural bird feeders and add visual interest to your winter garden.
+Leave fallen leaves especially of native trees such as maples, oaks, cherry and Virginia creeper which will enrich the soil as they decompose, helping support a living network of micro-organisms.

-- Create habitat : A thick layer of leaves and twigs create an insulating blanket that protects the roots of perennials and helps fireflies and other insects survive the winter.
-Don’t be tempted to add other organic matter such as grass clippings, prunings or compost – it will drastically decrease the quality of this cozy habitat.
+- TIP – Don’t be tempted to add other organic matter such as grass clippings, prunings or compost – it will drastically decrease the quality of this cozy habitat.